filmware/webc/server/README.md

 ```

 Note that server-defined fields, like `srv_id`, `seqno`, or
 `submission_time`, are not part of the uploaded objects.
-Neither is `user_id`,
+Neither is
-which is derived from the identity of the uploader, nor `mux_id`, which is part
+`user_uuid`, which is derived from the identity of the uploader, nor `mux_id`,
-of the transport layer, not the object itself.
+which is part of the transport layer, not the object itself.

 Example `type:newcomment` object:

 ```
 {
     "type": "newcomment",
-    "proj_id": 7,
+    "proj_uuid": "the-proj-uuid",
     "version_uuid": "client-chosen-uuid",
     "comment_uuid": "the-comment-uuid",
     "topic_uuid": "the-topic-uuid",